Ocean Reborn

 Accomodation aboard a Hallberg Rassy 43 — a proven bluewater yacht, fully equipped for ocean sailing

-Skipper (RYA Yachtmaster Ocean) with extensive ocean experience
+Skipper, myself (RYA Yachtmaster Ocean and Cruising Instructor) with extensive ocean experience

 All ARC rally entry fees, briefings, and support